tari-project/rfcs/src/RFC/MinoTari/TIP-RFC-MT-0004_MinoTari_PoW_Difficulty_changes.md

 ### Problem

-This approach works under balanced hash rate conditions.
-However, if one algorithm (e.g., Sha3x) experiences a significant hash rate increase --- for example due to ASIC hardware becoming dominant relative to GPU mining --- its relative contribution can dominate the comparison.
+This approach works while hash rate is balanced across the algorithms.
+If one algorithm (for example Sha3x) sees a large hash rate increase --- say because ASIC hardware becomes dominant relative to GPU mining --- its relative contribution can dominate the comparison.

-As accumulated difficulty grows, terms such as `x / Rx` converge toward zero unless `x` scales proportionally with `Rx`.
-If one algorithm's difficulty grows much faster than the others, its blocks will consistently produce larger relative increases.
+As accumulated difficulty grows, terms such as `x / RxM` converge toward zero unless `x` scales proportionally with `RxM`.
+If one algorithm's difficulty grows much faster than the others, its blocks consistently produce larger relative increases.

-This creates a situation where one algorithm can disproportionately reorg blocks mined by other algorithms.
-That outcome undermines the original design goal of including multiple PoW algorithms for decentralization and hardware diversity.
+One algorithm can therefore reorg blocks mined by the other algorithms disproportionately often, which undermines the original design goal of using multiple PoW algorithms for decentralization and hardware diversity.

-## Proposed Change
+## Proposed Change 1

-Tari currently calculates target difficulty using LWMA (Linearly Weighted Moving Average) over the last 90 blocks.
+Tari currently calculates target difficulty using an LWMA (Linearly Weighted Moving Average) over the last 90 blocks.
 The LWMA uses:

 -   Target block time